brandonbunt/brandonbunt.github.io/index.md

 ## Current Projects

 ### [Kiau Technologies PBC](https://kiau.tech)
-Building a regenerative engineering studio.
+Registered as a Public Benefit Corporation September 2024, DE State Building a regenerative engineering studio.
 What is regen eng?
 It's what all engineering students thought engineering would be when they matriculated -> Designing the next generation of tools and tech that will help us achieve an equitable, safe, and properous world for all.

 Kiau Tech is a team of 7, with several professional advisors and collaborators looking to change the kind of impact tech has on our day-to-day lives.
 The first area we are tackling is scaling regenerative agriculture by getting the right data at the right time to the right people.

+Projects include:
+- Soil Health Sensors
+- LoRa Mesh Networks
+- Custom Biochar Reactors
+- Agricultural Waste Opportunity Identification
+- Mycomaterial Product Development
+- Geodesic Climate Battery Design
+- Sensing and Controls Integration

 ## Work Experience and Past Projects

 ### [MUDBUG](https://mudbug.earth)
-September 2022 - Present
+September 2022 - August 2024

 Developing IoT solutions for subsistence and family farmers with a focus on permaculture.
 MUDBUG stands for Multi-Use Data acquisition Bio Unit Group.
 One of 23 teams in the nation to be recently awarded $5000 by VentureWell.
 Currently invited by NSF to apply to their stage 1 seed fund.
 More updates soon!

 ### Cooper Union Summer STEM: ["Mycomaterials"](https://cooper.edu/engineering/courses/summer-stem/stem22-9)
 June 2023 - August 2023

-Currently teaching an updated, 6-week course for high school juniors and seniors studying STEM over the summer.
+Developed an updated 6-week course for high school juniors and seniors studying STEM over the summer.
 The course covers mycology, the design cycle, circular economies, as well as the basics of acoustics, heat transfer, and material science.
 Students are currently finalizing designs for custom acoustic panels for the podcasting space being developed at the Loisaida Center.
 Additionally, they are practicing mold fabrication and working with mycomaterials by designing and making several different household objects, that range from lampshades, keyboards, cat toys, and seat cushions.
 All molds are fabricated at Cooper's shops and AACE Lab, and installation of first completed panels will take place on August 16th, 2023.
 The final showcase is on August 17th, 2023, at Cooper's Great Hall.

 ### Design and Fabrication of Low-Cost Linear Heat Conduction Module (Educational Demo Tool) for Undergrad Engineering Heat Transfer Course
 October 31, 2023